yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

       <h3>Important</h3>
       <div class="contentContainer">
         <p>
-				The merchant is responsible for handling the loader.
-Yuno offers an option to use our loader; however, the merchant can use their own loader and must make the corresponding configurations.
+				The merchant is responsible for managing the loader.
+Yuno provides a default loader option, but merchants may implement their own loader if preferred.
+In that case, they are responsible for making the necessary configurations.
         </p>
       </div>
     </div>